jcoudsi/jquery.media.outlet/README.md

 Upload script
 -------------

-This example provide a PHP script using the Symfony framework
+This example provides a PHP script using the Symfony framework

 ```php
 $request = $this->getRequest();